 II.
 C. 5.

 The shelf-life of an originalist is very short.
 Originalists will soon be replaced by Google’s Chatbot.
 Originalism boils down to this.
 If [James Madison, John Jay, Alexander Hamilton – choose one] were alive today, how would he answer the question we are now asked to decide.
-Originalists try formulate their answer by examining the writings (not so much the deeds, see II.C.2) of our founding fathers.
+Originalists try to formulate their answer by examining the writings (not so much the deeds, see II.C.2) of our founding fathers.
 Then originalists write what they think our founding fathers would have written.

 Originalists will soon be rendered obsolete by artificial intelligence (A.I.).
 Have you read what Google and others are doing with A.I., especially in the field of linguistics?
 Companies have developed A.I. programs that can write text virtually indistinguishable from text written by a human, other than the fact that A.I. text has fewer grammatical errors and absolutely no spelling errors.
 The output of these programs is so human-like, that Google recently fired a software engineer because he insisted that the Google Chatbot had a soul.
 Can’t make this stuff up.